Characters: The Simpsons Springfield People

 - Lampshaded again in "The Debarted".

-Donny: Hey Krabappel, your name sounds like "Crab Apple"!
+Donny: Hey Krabappel, your name sounds like "crab apple"!
 Do you go sour waiting for someone to pick you?

-Krabappel: Pretty much.
+Krabappel: Mmmm pretty much.

 - Mrs. Robinson: Also lampshaded to hell and back.